 • Keep your feet shoulder-width apart

-We like to think of walking as very controlled falling, so posture is going to influence how you ‘fall’ and how you land.
+We like to think of walking as a very controlled falling, so posture will influence how you “fall” and land.
 The stride we take when we walk should be comfortable and almost unnoticeable.
-We aren’t trying to push ourselves forward with long strides, but rather catch ourselves as we allow gravity and our natural momentum to carry us forward.
+We aren’t trying to push ourselves forward with long strides but rather catch ourselves as we allow gravity and our natural momentum to carry us forward.
 By letting gravity do some of the work for us, our bodies get to conserve a little more energy.
 In addition, our feet should be landing heel-to-toe to cushion the impact of our weight landing as we walk.
-By taking shorter strides and letting our feet land heel-to-toe, we are minimizing the risk of overuse injuries, excessive joint impact and muscle strain, and fatiguing.
+By taking shorter strides and letting our feet land heel-to-toe, we minimize the risk of overuse injuries, excessive joint impact, muscle strains, and fatigue.

 • Keep your head up and looking forward